 Revenue projections:

-Revenue projections for PATANJALI Investors are expected to be cautious with PATANJALI, as its revenues are projected to fall compared to last year.
+Revenue projections for PATANJALI Investors are expected to be cautious with Patanjali Foods Limited, as its revenues are projected to fall compared to last year.
 A decline in revenue often results in a negative impact on profitability, prompting concerns about the company's financial stability and making investors more conservative in their approach.

 Financial Ratios: